semrush/intergalactic/website/docs/components/modal/modal.md

 ![modal buttons](static/buttons-yes-no.png)

-**Avoid calling the main button `Ok`**.
+**Avoid naming the main button "Ok"**.
 The user will need more time to understand what they need to do if there are no clear designation of buttons and their functions.

 ![modal buttons](static/button-yes-no.png)